-The ultimate goal of healthcare is to create healthier society.
+The ultimate goal of healthcare is to create a healthier society.
 Short-term goals such as improving access to healthcare and increasing profits have been distractions.
-As health is something that matters to patients, the goal of healthcare should be patient-centered, not provider-centered.
+As health is something that matters to patients, the goal of healthcare should be patient-centered and not provider-centered.
 The concept of value-based healthcare tries to increase health outcomes in an efficient way.
 Porter stated that quality assessment, somehow, does not reflect the actual "quality".
-Instead, it is a measurement of process that captures compliance with guidelines.
-The only true quality lies in patients' circle, that is, patients' health outcomes [5].
+Instead, it is a measurement of a process that captures compliance with guidelines.
+The only true quality lies in the patients' circle, that is, patients' health outcomes [5].

-The first important thing to consider in delivering value-based healthcare is defining value that matters to patients.
+The first important thing to consider in delivering value-based healthcare is defining the value that matters to patients.
 Physicians often think that they deliver healthcare well by increasing services, indicated by increasing visits.
-However, patients deserve good outcomes which are reflected not by more visits, procedures or tests, but better health status and value.
+However, patients deserve good outcomes which are reflected not by more visits, procedures, or tests, but better health status and value.
 As value reflects outcomes per dollar spent, we should measure outcomes appropriately.
 We need a mechanism to report and evaluate risk-adjusted outcomes for each medical condition along with costs to achieve those outcomes.
 It should be noted that outcomes are not merely calculated from mortality and morbidity but also other multifactorial aspects significant to patients in a cycle of care, including complications, recovery time, and the need for further treatments.
 This outcomes report should also be stratified or risk-adjusted by observing the patients' current condition.
 Outcomes are measured not for an individual service or intervention but for a full cycle of care [6].

 Porter describes outcomes in three tiers.
 Tier 1 involves health status achieved, including mortality and functional status.
-Tier 2 involves the nature of care and recovery, including readmission and duration to return to normal daily activities.
-Meanwhile, Tier 3 relates to sustainability of health.
+Tier 2 involves the nature of care and recovery, including readmission and duration of return to normal daily activities.
+Meanwhile, Tier 3 relates to the sustainability of health.
 Providers should focus on all aspects of outcomes and not become easily satisfied with one outcome.
-For example, longer 5-year survival rate does not necessarily reflect the real health status; yet, we need to concern the readmission, complication, pain that exist and ability to perform daily activities independently [5].
+For example, a longer five-year survival rate does not necessarily reflect the real health status; yet, we need to be concerned about the readmission, complication, and pain that exists, and the patient's ability to perform daily activities independently [5].

 Assessing functional status could be challenging.
-Therefore, patient-reported outcomes (PROs) measurement has been introduced.
+Therefore, patient-reported outcomes (PROs)

+measurement has been introduced.
 The Patient-Reported Outcomes Measurement Information System (PROMIS) offers an efficient way to evaluate outcomes after medical treatments.
 This measurement includes three domains of health (physical, mental and social domain).
-The validity and reliability of this measurement have been evaluated in previous study [7].
-Using Computerized adaptive testing (CAT), measurement of functional status after discharge could be individualized for every patient's need in the future [8].
+The validity and reliability of this measurement have been evaluated in a previous study [7].
+Using computerized adaptive testing (CAT), measurement of functional status after discharge could be individualized for every patient's need in the future [8].